dettonville/ansible-utils/docs/x509_certificate_verify_detailed.md

 ### Use Case 2: Validating Intermediate CA to Determine Regeneration

-In `openbao_intermediate_ca.yml`, the intermediate CA (managed by OpenBao) is validated against the root issuer, including signature checks, to decide on regeneration and upload to OpenBao.
+In `vault_intermediate_ca.yml`, the intermediate CA (managed by Vault/Openbao) is validated against the root issuer, including signature checks, to decide on regeneration and upload to Vault/Openbao.

 **Before (Multi-Task)**:
 ```yaml